This post was originally published Nov. 29, 2013.

 I couldn’t stay away from the buffet table.
 The Coronation Chicken — so named because it was served at the young Queen Elizabeth’s coronation — particularly called my name.

-Lightly and expertly curried, this is a refined yet bright dish, and for today’s party purposes, the chicken was shredded and served as a cracker-topper or dip, instead of the Queen Elizabeth way of larger pieces napped in sauce.
+Lightly and expertly curried, this is a refined yet bright dish, and for that day’s party purposes, the chicken was shredded and served as a cracker-topper or dip, instead of the Queen Elizabeth way of larger pieces napped in sauce.

-Since it would be heresy to make it with chicken today of all days, let’s do double duty and use our turkey.
+- Since it would be heresy to make it with chicken today of all days, let’s do double duty and use our leftover roast turkey instead of chicken.

 A lightly curried Coronation Turkey Salad topped with fresh cherry tomatoes makes a wonderful lunch or dinner salad, or a cracker-topper appetizer.